Skip to content

 Project-based retainers

-One example could be a content writer producing a certain amount of work monthly for a monthly fee.
+One example could be a content writer producing a certain amount of work for a monthly fee.

 Pay-for-work

-A common retainer arrangement is when a client pays upfront for work that will be done in the future.
+A common retainer arrangement is when a client pays up front for work that will be done in the future.
 This is a type of work-for-hire arrangement.

 Pay-for-access

-How payment is structured for a retainer
+How payments are structured for a retainer

 The payment structure for a retainer depends on the type of retainer agreement the client has with the company.